vaginessa/CameraOCRTranslate/README.md

 - [x] Start working on OCR open source library for text extraction
 - Week 2:
 - [ ] Continue working on OCR and try to get it done by this week.
+- [ ] Update the listview to recyclerview
+- [ ] fetch the data in a dynamic way